Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 The drug has contraindications for use, for example, neuritis of the auditory nerve, impaired renal function.

-• Intestinal and Pseudomonas aeruginosa.
+• Escherichia and Pseudomonas aeruginosa.

 • Enterococcus.